Sunday 3 December 2017

 There is a rich variety of plant life along this drive.
-With 20% of the state’s flora species within tits boundaries it is for what the Fitzgerald River National Park is renowned.
+The Fitzgerald River National Park is renowned for having 20% of Western Australia’s flora species within its boundaries.

 The track eventually joins with the coast – rugged, beautiful and typical of Australia’s southern edge.
 Continually pounded by the relentless Southern Ocean, never calm and always some white water somewhere.